Glasgow Industrial School for Girls

 Glasgow Industrial School for Girls was formed in 1881 when the mixed industrial school was split into a new location in Maryhill, Glasgow.

+History

 It was a residential workhouse that provided education for girls from families that could not support them.
-It reached notoriety in 1882 when the assistant superintendent resigned following public outcry over a flogging she administered.
+It reached notoriety in October 1881 when the assistant superintendent resigned following public outcry over a flogging she administered.
+Miss Jessie Wallace, the superintendent of the school, had flogged a girl for absconding from the school despite promising she would not.
+The broken promise and the severity of the flogging led to Miss Wallace being forced to resign.

+The school was closed in 1951 and the buildings were used for the Glasgow School for the Deaf.

+Infrastructure

+The school consisted of a main building and four cottage homes, which each housed 20 of the youngest girls.

+The school rented a seaside cottage at Millport for three months in the summer, where 6 to 8 girls could stay at a time, in the belief that it would help those girls who suffered from chronic illnesses.

+In June 1882, an inspection of the school found that the cottage homes were too cold in the winter and the play equipment was insufficient.
+By 1896, improvements had been made, including new baths, and the inspectors were generally happy with the condition of the school.

+Curriculum

-The girls were taught sewing, knitting, house work, helping in the kitchen and laundry, and machine work.
+The girls were taught sewing, knitting, housework, helping in the kitchen and laundry, and machine work.
 They made uniforms for the boys in the associated industrial school.
-On moving to Maryhill there were two hundred girls.
+On moving to Maryhill, there were two hundred girls.
+Aside from vocational lessons, the girls were also taught maths, singing, English, physical education, and geography.